Skip to Content

 Neptune Meters

 Your meter is radio transmitted.
 The reader drives down your street and information automatically transmits to a mobile device located in the vehicle.
-We have readings done every three months.
+Readings are done every three months.

 Read your meter